ima-eky/100-days-of-code-course/day-35/README.md

 How to get Twilio work on [Python everywhere](https://help.pythonanywhere.com/pages/TwilioBehindTheProxy/)

 ## Library used
-- requests(Run `pip -m pip install requests` to install requests,then `import requests`in your code)
+- requests(Run `python -m pip install requests` to install requests,then `import requests`in your code)
  ### How to run script
 Open your terminal